17 Oct I Switched To Bing For Two Weeks

 I don’t know how to put it in a simple way, but I was not aware of how much I rely on Google until I switched to Bing.
 The best way I can put it is:

 Now I can’t remember exactly why I needed to know the definition of “in.”
 It probably had something to do with the difference between the adverbial and prepositional forms — just another fun Friday for me.
 Either way I was not searching for the element Indium.

-This is where the term organic search becomes a little more than a word we use to differentiate traffic from paid.
-It’s more natural almost living.
+This is where the term “organic search” becomes a little more than a word we use to differentiate unpaid traffic from paid.
+It’s more natural, almost living.
 Google seems to understand that what I’m searching for isn’t necessarily what I’m typing in.
 That’s what Bing lacks, that ability to read my mind.